jbilander/Parallel_to_ESP32/README.md

 ***

 This carrier board is made to host the popular ESP32-DEVKIT-V1 board widely available for a few bucks on AliExpress and the likes.
-Powering the board can be done by taking +5V from the Amigas external floppy port and connect it to the DEVKIT's Micro-USB jack.
+Powering the board can be done by taking +5V from the Amigas external floppy drive port using an [Adapter](https://github.com/jbilander/Amiga_DB23_to_USB_C_power_only_adapter) and connect to the DEVKIT's Micro-USB jack.

 ***